yingxingcheng/SustainableSoftwareEngineering.jl/docs/src/lecture/4-julia_testing.md

 # Julia: Testing

-This lecture aims to provide a comprehensive guide on testing practices in Julia.
-We will explore the importance of unit tests, delve into coverage aspects, and discuss the integration of automatic testing using continuous integration (CI) tools.

 ## Importance of Testing

-- Why testing is crucial in software development.
+- Why testing is crucial in software development: Have working version in Git, document intended behavior of functions
 - Types of tests: Unit tests, integration tests, etc.

 ## Unit Tests in Julia

-- Overview of unit testing in Julia.
 - Using the `Test` standard library.

 ### Writing Unit Tests

-- Basic structure of a unit test.
+- Basic structure of a unit test: Valid Julia code with macro annotations (`@`)
 - Assertions: `@test`, `@test_throws`, `@testset`, etc.

 ### Example: Unit Test Tutorial